 AngelList, WeWorkRemotely.com, and WorkingNomads.co:

-Since the market of remote workers and freelancers out there has absolutely exploded, there’s some really cool sites built just for the purpose of connecting enthusiastic remote employees with companies who need people who know how this works.
+Since the market of remote workers and freelancers out there has absolutely exploded, there are some really cool sites built just for the purpose of connecting enthusiastic remote employees with companies who need people who know how this works.
 WorkingNomads.com has a really easy to understand system for doing just that in all areas of business.
 The most popular remote positions (likely because of their nature) are content management (me) and design positions.
 There’s no shortage.
 WeWorkRemotely is the same concept, just a bit more expensive to post.
-At Hibox, we prefer to train employees at HQ before going to full-time remote.
-I found Hibox through AngelList and and consequently did my first few months at HQ.
+At Hibox, we prefer to train employees at HQ before going full-time remote.
+I found Hibox through AngelList and consequently did my first few months at HQ.
 AngelList, “where the world meets startups”, is great for us because, well, we’re a fast moving startup and it helps us attract the right sort of person and talent to match our culture.

 Congrats, we’re past step one.
 From our experience, step two is the most critical to making the whole flow of a remote team work.
 We actually prefer to onboard in person for two months at HQ to build rapport that lasts through years of remote work.
-You have to get all the technical information as well as personal stuff taken care of during this window.
+You have to get all the technical information as well as the personal stuff taken care of during this window.
 The faster you can get someone productively working on their schedule with yours, the better.
 Sharing one Google Drive doc folder with all the technical information to help employees answer questions themselves has been a big one for us.
 We use a chat platform (which I’ll get a little more into later) for all work related communication so conversation is as natural feeling as possible and we can get answers and discuss anything immediately.
 Like with any position, there’s a learning curve.
 Cloud App is a screen capture GIF creator we use to make little GIFs of how to do technical parts of our process to new employees.
-We have them saved to send at anytime.
+We have them saved to send at any time.
 Wasted time in disjointed communication and misunderstanding is the kiss of failure for any new remote work arrangement.

 Build a digital office: